 Someone who meets the Low-Income Certification Guidelines does not have to send an application fee or initial payment.
 Monthly payments are also not necessary while the offer is being evaluated.

-A taxpayer who owes less than $50,000 in combined individual income tax, penalties, and interest and has filed all missing returns are eligible to apply for an online payment agreement.
+A taxpayer who owes less than $50,000 in combined individual income tax, penalties, and interest and has filed all missing returns are eligible to apply for an online payment agreement instead of tax debt forgiveness.
 The IRS does not take enforcement actions while the:

 Those who think they are ineligible for an installment agreement plan can fill out Form 9465 and Form 433-F to pay in installments.
 However, interest and penalties are still applied and have to be paid.
 In the event the taxpayer feels they can pay the outstanding balance within 120 days, they do not have to file Form 9465 and Form 433-F.